X-dea/flutter_vpn/README.md

 ### For Android

-Modify your `app/build.gradle` to use abiFilter because flutter doesn't apply abiFilter for target platform yet.
+Modify your `app/build.gradle` to use abiFilter since flutter doesn't apply abiFilter for target platform yet.
 ```gradle
 android {
     ...